 Artificial Being (ABe)

-ABe is visualized as a collection of mobile robots (or nodes), sensors, appliances and gadgets that together are networked and form the being.
-Though they are physically separable, a set of mobile agents that roam within these entities form the cells that nourish each of them with valuable nuggets of information gained by experience from the other, thus unifying them as the being.
-The robots depend on the mobile agents to serve them the code (programs) that will help them execute tasks, refine the code based on the results of execution and then share the same with other robots and entites that comprise the beingABe is thus a Cyber-Physical System.
+ABe is visualized as a collection of mobile robots (or nodes), sensors, appliances and gadgets that together form a networked Artificial Being.
+Though they are physically separable, a set of mobile agents that roam within these entities form the cells that nourish each of them with valuable nuggets of information gained by experience from the other, thereby unifying them as the Being.
+The robots/hardware depend on a population of mobile agents that serve them with the code (programs) that will help them execute tasks, refine the code based on the results of their execution and then share the same once again with other robots and entities that comprise the BeingABe is thus, an Intelligent Cyber-Physical System.

 The first challenge of developing the middleware for networked robotics calls for the design and development of a software framework that can facilitate interactions amongst the distributed, interoperable, heterogeneous robotic entities that comprise the network and the simplification of complex robot control software systems which in turn can ease the associated application development process.
-In ABe mobile agents form virtual machine based paradigms and their associated platform provides as the middleware.
-A framework that exploits key features of mobile agents (mobility, cloning, autonomy, etc.) has been used within this middleware.
+In ABe mobile agents form virtual machine based paradigms and their associated platform serves as the middleware.
+A framework that exploits key features of mobile agents (mobility, cloning, autonomy, on-the-fly programming, etc.) has been used within this middleware.

-The architecture of ABe is mainly inspired by the Biological Immune Systems (BIS) whose metaphors justify the use of mobile agents.
-Agents are looked upon as immune cells while the robotic nodes form metaphors for the organs of the complex network that forms the ABe.
-The mobile agents (immune cells) migrate within the ABe (from one robotic node to another) searching for nodes in need of the services that they carry (antigen detection) as payload and provide the same to them (neutralization), thus empowering the associated robot to perform the given task (triggering the complement system).
-The robots thus need not initially possess the programs for the tasks they are asked/required to execute.
+The mobile agents (immune cells/antibodies carrying services/programs/info.) migrate within these networked entities comprising the ABe (from one robotic node to another) searching for nodes in need (trying to detect such antigenic attacks) of the services (antibodies) that they carry as payload and provide the same to them (neutralization), thus empowering the associated robot to perform the given task (triggering the complement system).
+The robots thus, need not initially possess the programs for the tasks they are asked/required to execute.
 This in turn allows novice robotic programmers to tether their robots and make them pheromone for (robotic) programs that they require.

 ABe also uses bio-inspired paradigms such as pheromone diffusion and stigmergic sensing to control the clone population within the network.
 Unlike conventional ant pheromone laying mechanisms, the robotic nodes spread (diffuse) a virtual fragrance (pheromone) to attract the concerned mobile agents towards themselves.
 Mobile agent cloning aids in faster and on-demand transportation of payloads across the network while also effectively utilizing available bandwidth.